gurkirt/RetinaNet.pytorch.1.x/README.md

 ### Datasets and other downloads
 - Please follow dataset preparation [README](https://github.com/gurkirt/FPN.pytorch/tree/master/prep) from [`prep`](https://github.com/gurkirt/RetinaNet/tree/master/prep) folder of this repo.
-- Weights are initialised with imagenet pretrained models, specify the path pre-saved models, `model_dir` in `train.py`.
+- Weights are initialised with imagenet pretrained models, specify the path of pre-saved models, `model_dir` in `train.py`.
 Download them from [torchvision models](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py).
 This is a requirement of training process.

 ## TRAINING